PanosAntoniadis/personalized_asr/README.md

 ### Step 1: Data preparation

-- First, download our slack dataset from [add link].
+- First, download our slack dataset from [link available soon].
 In case you want to adapt to your own messages make sure they are in the following format (Sphinx format):
   - `\data` directory that contains the messages as *name_id*.
 The messages should contain only alphabetical Greek words.
   - `\wav` directory that contains the corresponding recordings as *name_id.wav*.
 The recorded files should be in 16kHz sampling rate and single channel.